Israeli attack on Doha: U.S. attempt to create Gulf–Israel security alignment

 The United States promoted Gulf–Israel security alignment oriented against Iran, involving a regional air defence system that includes Israel.
 The United Arab Emirates and Bahrain normalized relations with Israel in 2020, and Saudi Arabia was close to formally doing the same before October 7.
 After the 2020 Abraham Accords, regional geopolitical planning centered on connecting Israel and the Gulf Cooperation Council countries (Qatar among them) within a wider India–Middle East–Europe Economic Corridor.
 The concept, developed alongside initiatives such as I2U2, the Negev Summit, and the Atlantic Council's N7 Initiative, had aimed to establish transport and trade links from India through Gulf states and Israel to Europe.
 The corridor's viability depended on sustained political cooperation between Gulf capitals and Israel.
 But after October 7 and Israel's ensuing response, Israel's conduct of the Gaza war made Israel unpopular with Arab populations.
-Additionally, Gulf rulers feared entanglement in Israel's conflict with Iran and allied groups, as with Qatar, which had to suffer the 2025 Iranian strikes on Al Udeid Air Base.
+Additionally, Gulf rulers feared entanglement in Israel's conflict with Iran and allied groups, as with Qatar, which suffered the 2025 Iranian strikes on Al Udeid Air Base, in the wake of the US airstrikes on Iran's nuclear sites during the June 2025 Twelve-Day War.
 Israel's full US-brokered security alignment with the GCC—and therefore with Qatar—did not occur.
 Consequently, Qatar had no formal security guarantees or defensive pacts that might have served as a material deterrent, because the existing GCC-only coordinated defense instrument, the Peninsula Shield Force, was mostly notional, while any U.S. security guarantee had only been "implicit in deals done and memoranda signed".